MuigetsuVB/artifacts-devblog/index.md

 Gone are the days of your character always starting first.
 Introducing a new stat: **initiative** — determining turn order between characters and monsters.

-A second new stat is also introduced: **threat** — relevant only for multi-character battles, as it affects which character the monster is likely to attack.
+A second new stat is also introduced: **threat** — relevant only for multi-character fights, as it affects which character the monster is likely to attack.

 ---